Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 automatic_optimization
 ~~~~~~~~~~~~~~~~~~~~~~
 When set to ``False``, Lightning does not automate the optimization process.
-This means you are responsible for your own
+This means you are responsible for handling your optimizers.
+However, we do take care of precision and any accelerators used.
-optimizer behavior

 .. code-block:: python